That was about a twelve-hour drive from my old home in Newcastle; a twelve-hour drive from my old friends and my family.

 I wandered out of my room and hit the steps, just coming into the hallway as Dad and Chet passed with the table.
-I dodged backwards and waited for them to pass, then I followed them into the dining room.
+I dodged backwards and waited for them to pass, before following them into the dining room.
 Dad dropped his end onto his foot and cursed loudly.
 Chet inhaled and left the room, looking irritable.
 I smothered a laugh and leaned against the doorway, crossing my arms.

 Dad finally let go of his foot and sighed, leaning against the table.
 He watched me.
-‘So…do you like it here?’
+‘How are you feeling, Emma?’ he asked wearily.

-He raised his eyebrows and glanced in my direction again.
-‘You always were on the positive side of things.’
-I smiled and he stood up, walking over to me to kiss me on the forehead.
+Dad raised his eyebrows and glanced in my direction again.
+‘You always saw the positive side of things.’
+I smiled, and he stood up, walking over to me to kiss me on the forehead.
 ‘Thank you.’

 I pushed off the wall and followed out.

 She waved it off, over a cup of coffee.
 She finished taking a sip.
-‘Do you want me to make you some?’ she asked, gesturing to her mug.
+‘Do you want some coffee?’

 I shook my head, finishing my mouthful.
-‘No, thanks.’
-I was already wide awake and I didn’t think I needed more of a kickstart than what my nerves were already giving me.
-To hell, with the other new students.
+‘No thanks.
+I’m awake.’
+My nerves were already giving me the kick-start I needed.
+To hell with the other new students.
 I was worried about me.